pulumi/docs/content/docs/tutorials/cloudfx/thumbnailer.md

 ---
-title: "Tutorial: Multi-Cloud Containers and Serverless"
+title: "Multi-Cloud Containers and Serverless"

+aliases: ["/docs/quickstart/cloudfx/tutorial-thumbnailer/"]
 ---

 In this tutorial, we'll use JavaScript to combine serverless, containers and cloud infrastructure together into a